jbruce12000/kiln-controller/README.md

   * support for skipping first part of profile to match current kiln temperature
   * prevents integral wind-up when temperatures not near the set point
   * automatic restarts if there is a power outage or other event
-  * support for a watcher to page you via slack if you kiln is out of whack
+  * web-configurable alerts for every safety and run-lifecycle event
   * easy scheduling of future kiln runs